David Bentley Hart: Personal life

-Hart is married and has one grown son, Patrick, with whom he co-wrote the children's book The Mystery of Castle MacGorilla (Angelico Press, 2019).
-Hart's wife is British and had a toy sheep named Beauchamp Cholmondeley Featherstonhaugh.
+Hart is married and has one grown son, Patrick, with whom he co-wrote the children's book The Mystery of Castle MacGorilla (Angelico Press, 2019); his wife is British.
 He has two brothers: Addison Hodges Hart (also an author) and Fr.
-Robert Hart (rector of Saint Benedict's Anglican Catholic Church in Chapel Hill, NC).
+Robert Hart (rector of Saint Benedict's Anglican Catholic Church in Chapel Hill, North Carolina).

-Hart currently lives in South Bend, Indiana and is asked to serve and contribute by leaders in his Orthodox tradition such as the Ecumenical Patriarch of Constantinople.
-He follows contemporary concerns in Orthodox Christianity such as the "Russian World" (Russkii Mir) teaching.
-During a September 16, 2022 conversation with Rainn Wilson, Hart shared briefly about an "indescribable" past experience of his own on Mount Athos:
+As of 2022, Hart lives in South Bend, Indiana and is asked to serve and contribute by leaders in his Eastern Orthodox tradition such as the Ecumenical Patriarch of Constantinople.
+He follows contemporary concerns in Eastern Orthodox Christianity such as providing signature number 32 on a "Declaration on the 'Russian World' (Russkii mir) Teaching" criticizing theological justifications for Russia's invasion of Ukraine.
+During a September 16, 2022, conversation with Rainn Wilson, Hart shared briefly about an "indescribable" past experience of his own on Mount Athos:

 I was in this state of spiritual despair, and I also had an encounter. ...So I understand both the difficulty of explaining it and the impossibility of forgetting it, at once, and how it can change your life.
 But it doesn't come as a set of instructions.
 It sure as hell didn't turn me into a saint but did actually make me realize that the spiritual dimension of reality is reality.

+Even though he identifies with the tradition of Eastern Orthodoxy, Hart recently said that "the best designation I seem able to come up with for describing my general spiritual sensibility is that of 'irreligious Christian'," by which he means "the faith of someone—myself, that is—who has little or no natural aptitude for religious sentiment, enthusiasm, devotion, or ritual observance."

 Hart is a Christian socialist and a democratic socialist and has been a member of the Democratic Socialists of America.
 On August 8, 2020, Hart wrote:

 I'm basically an anarchist and communalist.
 I believe that all that lilies of the field nonsense that Jesus preached was more than a daydream; and I think the longing for strict social hierarchy ...as an antidote to modernity is simply a longing for a reprise of the same sins that created modernity.

 With a few more specifics, Hart wrote on April 3, 2022:

 In my heart of hearts, I want to vote for someone whose entire political philosophy is derived from John Ruskin by way of Kenneth Grahame, with lashings of William Cobbett, Gilbert White, and William Morris; failing that, I want to enjoy the luxury of writing in Wendell Berry on every ballot.
 But the imminent collapse of the civil order of the entire world doth make pragmatists of us all.
 I long for the day, however, when I can return to my posture of airily insouciant disdain for the whole system and can again cast votes only for hopeless third party candidates with a clear conscience.
 But I suspect I will die before that day comes.